Apple Reportedly Blocked Police iPhone Hacking Tool and Nobody Knows How

 Verizon doesn’t do this.
 They have an SOP and cold-calling their customers isn’t part of it.
-Same with calls from barely-understandable “Technical Support Department” people telling you that a computer in your house has
+Same with calls from barely-understandable “Technical Support Department” people telling you that a computer in your house

-a virus.
+has a virus.
 It’s all a scam.

 Anyway, the moral of this story is to treat calls like this with hostile skepticism.
 Hang up, pick up the phone and call the company in question directly.
-Provide the company with the information you secured from the
+Provide the company with the information you secured from

-phone call and the number from which they called.
+the phone call and the number from which they called.
 You never know who will be helped by this share.

 iOS Content Blockers

-Mobile device browser content blockers are becoming popular as more websites offer up more advertising in the way of ads and tracking, images, scripts, social media buttons and comments making the browsing experience less than
+Mobile device browser content blockers are becoming popular as more websites offer up more advertising in the way of ads and tracking, images, scripts, social media buttons and comments making the browsing experience less

-available with some differences in terms of options, and many allowing what is called “whitelisting” for those consumers who want to support sites they visit frequently by allowing advertising impressions.
+blocker apps available with some differences in terms of options, and many allowing what is called “whitelisting” for those consumers who want to support sites they visit frequently by allowing advertising impressions.